codingquark/codingquark.github.io/_posts/2018-07-04-android-floss-life.markdown

 LineageOS is this sane, mature person who doesn't do any ridiculous thing (no signature spoofing, for example) and allows only _some_ customization out-of-box.
 Omni is more customizable version of Lineage.
 I do have some preferences over the two, but they are small enough to not be talked about right now.

 I use f-droid for all apps.
-(Give list of apps being used?)
 I have yalp installed for Slack.
 I have installed MicroG on OmniROM to get OsmAnd to work.
 Magisk gives root access whenever needed.
 <br /><br />
 ### Pros
 I will not talk about how FLOSS is great and therefore all the apps I use are also great.
 That is implied.